Areeb-dev/Learning-Python/.github/pull_request_template.md

-Pull Request Title
+# Pull Request Description

-Issue Reference: #1234
+## Description

-Description
+This PR addresses the issue #1234, which was about improving the user registration form's validation in the front end.
+It enhances the form validation to provide better user feedback and prevent invalid data submissions.

-This Pull Request aims to enhance the user registration form validation on the client side, which not only improves user feedback but also minimizes the chances of invalid data submissions.
+## Proposed Changes

-Proposed Changes
+In this PR, I have made the following changes:

-The modifications introduced in this PR are as follows:
+- Added client-side validation for email addresses to ensure they follow the correct format.

-Email Validation: Added client-side validation for email addresses ensuring they adhere to the standard format.
+- Implemented real-time validation for password strength and display feedback as the user types.
-Password Strength Validation: Real-time validation for password strength with feedback displayed as the user types.
+- Improved error messages for better clarity and guidance.
-Error Messages: Improved the clarity and guidance of error messages.
+- Updated the user interface to display validation errors prominently.

-UI Enhancements: Updated the user interface to prominently display validation errors.
+These changes enhance the user experience during the registration process and reduce the chances of invalid data submissions.

-Visual Aids
+## Screenshots or GIFs

-[If any UI modifications or new features are introduced, attach relevant screenshots or GIFs to assist reviewers in visualizing the changes.]
+[If your changes include UI modifications or new features, consider adding relevant screenshots or GIFs to help reviewers visualize the changes.]

 [Insert screenshots or GIFs here]

-Testing Procedure
+## Testing

-The following steps were undertaken to test the changes:
+I tested these changes extensively:

-Developed test cases covering various scenarios, including both valid and invalid inputs.
+- Created test cases covering various scenarios, including valid and invalid inputs.
-Conducted tests on the latest versions of Chrome, Firefox, and Safari using the command: npm test Checklist
+- I tested on the latest versions of Chrome, Firefox, and Safari.
- Code conforms to the project's style guidelines.
+- Used the following command for testing: `npm test`

- Code has been reviewed and approved by team members.
+## Checklist

- Tests have been added or updated to cover new code.
+- [ ] The code follows the project's style guidelines.
- Documentation has been updated (if applicable).
+- [ ] Code has been reviewed and approved by team members.
- Code builds without errors or warnings.
+- [ ] Tests have been added or updated to cover new code.
- All checks and CI/CD pipelines have passed.
+- [ ] Documentation has been updated (if applicable).
- PR is ready for merging.
+- [ ] The code builds without errors or warnings.
-Additional Notes
+- [ ] All checks and CI/CD pipelines have passed.
-Collaborated with @teammember1 and @teammember2 to review and refine the proposed changes.
-This PR is a part of our continuous endeavor to improve the user experience.
+- [ ] The PR is ready for merging.

-Reviewers
+## Additional Notes

-@reviewer1, @reviewer2
+I collaborated with @teammember1 and @teammember2 to review and refine these changes.
+This PR is part of our ongoing effort to improve the user experience.